 Animal (7b) – Thin climbing to start leads to a nice rest, then punch out of the cave.

 The Cave is a small crag, great for a rainy day as the routes are mostly protected.
-Only about a 5 min drive from Asia Outdoors as well.
+And only about a 5 min drive from Asia Outdoors.
 The cave is on private property, so you’ll have to pay the landowner around 10,000 VND.
 He’ll point you in the direction of the path.

-There are a nice mix of climbs here, a few fun warm ups with a couple hard roof routes if you’re keen.
-It’s a relatively small craig, you could probably try most of the routes in a day, but the routes are very fun so I would highly suggest trying it out.
+There are a nice mix of climbs here, a few fun warm ups and a couple hard roof routes if you’re keen.
+It’s a relatively small crag so you could probably try most of the routes in a day.
+The routes are very fun so I would highly suggest trying it out.

 Love Handles (6a+) – A great warmup.

-Don’t Bite the Hand That Fees (6c+) – Vertical climbing leads to a steep finish on good holds.
+Don’t Bite the Hand That Feeds (6c+) – Vertical climbing leads to a steep finish on good holds.
 Very fun.

 Fistfull of Stalagtite – (7a+) – The king line of the crag, an absolute must try.
 Swarming wasps cost me my onsite, but I’m sure they’re gone by now…